Table of Contents

 Community college can be better suited for students interested in a more general education, or students who aren’t sure what they want to study and prefer to explore by taking a number of different classes.

 How To Choose Between Technical College And Community College?

 If working in a trade is what you want for your career, then a trade school may be the best fit for you.

-Midwest Technical Institute (MTI) offers programs including HVAC/R-MAR Technician, Journeyman Welder, Dental Assisting, Medical Assisting, and more.
+Midwest Technical Institute (MTI) offers programs including HVAC/R-MAR Technician, Welding, Dental Assisting, Medical Assisting, and more.
 These programs focus entirely on the skills needed in the profession being studied, and can usually be completed in less than a year.

 If you’re interested in a more general education, training that includes more classroom time, or you want to take courses that transfer to a 4-year college, community college may be the better fit for your needs.
 Both opportunities can be good for commuters, flexible schedules, and students who are balancing work, life and families.

 For more work/school/life balance tips, check out our article “How to Achieve Work School Life Balance.”